zhayt/murof/README.md

 ### Registration

 To register as a new user on the forum, enter your email, username, and password.
-If the email is already taken, an error response will be returned.
+If the email or name is already taken, an error response will be returned.
+There is also a password requirement (read about password requirement in the top of the topic).

 ### Login